joel-chalkley-od/rjc-react-native-fs/README.md

 ## Usage (iOS/macOS)

-First you need to install react-native-fs:
+First you need to install rjc-react-native-fs:

 ```
-npm install react-native-fs --save
+npm install rjc-react-native-fs --save
 ```

 **Note:** If your react-native version is < 0.40 install with this tag instead: